haakonaareskjold/ChestGrantedLOL/README.md

 # ChestGrantedLOL

-This is just a simple Laravel App that displays what champions you have chest available on left this season.
+A simple Laravel App that displays what champions you have chest available on left this season.
 It only requires a RGAPI (Riot Games API Key) to run.
 The app has a form where you fill in your league username and pick your designated server.
 Then it will fetch the required information by using Riot's Summoners-V4 API, Champion-Mastery-V4 API and Data Dragon API.